The terms “We”, “us” or “our” refers to AlfaMed Specialist Emergency Care and Training.

 12) Course Monitoring & Quality Assurance

 For quality assurance purposes, we will monitor and record your performance throughout the course.
 This may include a syllabus checklist and various assessment sheets where need be.
-This information will be stored on file and will only be shared with an awarding body (if need be as part of the certification process and quality assurance process).
 No personal information will be disclosed to any other parties.

 13) Data Protection

-Your contact information will be held on file for internal record keeping only.
+Your personal information will be held on file for internal record keeping only.
 All personal information is held and used in accordance with the Data Protection Act 2018 and is not shared with any third party for marketing purposes.
-Outside parties may require this information (eg an awarding body appropriate to the training).
+Outside parties may require this information (eg insurance provider, health care providers).

 Your personal data (name, email, phone number, allergies, additional learning needs) will only be used to inform our course delivery and to contact you with information relating to the booked course.